It's a New Day in Public Health.

 For information about Hurricane Preparedness including pre-planning and what to do after a storm, visit the Lee County Hurricane Preparation Guide.

-The National Oceanic Atmospheric Administration (NOAA) also offers hurricane preparedness tools and resources that can be found here.
+The National Oceanic Atmospheric Administration (NOAA) also offers hurricane preparedness tools and resources.

 Storm Season Resources

-For tracking tropical storms using the National Hurricane Center’s tropical cyclone map, click here.
+Track tropical storms using the National Hurricane Center’s tropical cyclone map.

 Connect with DOH